Patients & Visitors

 - Provide complete and accurate information about your medical condition and history to the best of your ability.

 - Comply with hospital rules and participate in the agreed-upon treatment plan.

 - Treat other patients and health care providers with respect and consideration.

 - Ask questions when you do not understand your plan of care or what you are expected to do.

 - Make sure you receive the results of all tests and procedures.

 - Understand the consequences if treatment is refused or the provider’s instructions are not followed.

 - Promptly pay hospital bills.
 If you cannot make prompt payments, contact the patient accounts department at the number provided on your bill.

 When you are admitted, we ask that you designate a health partner.
-Your health partner will be present during your stay and upon discharge to help you be successful in your plan of care.
+Your health partner is encouraged to be present during your stay and at discharge to help you be successful in your plan of care.
 Your health partner may or may not be your legal representative with power of attorney for health care.